yannisdran/subtitles/README.md

 which one to use.

 If you have a Code School account, make sure to let us know what your username is in your pull request.
-Wouldn't be surprised if you get some free stuff. :-)
+Wouldn't be surprised if you get some free stuff!!! :-)

 ## Deployment on Code School
 We will only release new subtitles to a course when all videos for all levels have